ywang-zju/ywang-zju.github.io/_pages/about.md

 My research focus is to build persistent autonomy for robot using artificial intelligence, machine learning and computer vision.
 Our group developed many robot systems, such as off-the-road robot navigation system, last-mile package delivery robot, and vision based industrial robots controller, of which some systems have been applied in industry.
 Please visit our <a href="https://www.youtube.com/channel/UCkGsUj95tueXDxf5JEhiYZQ">YouTube Channel</a> and <a href="https://space.bilibili.com/544651460">Bibili Channel</a> for videos.

-For pespective students: If you are interested in working with us as a Master/PhD student or intership student, please feel free to contact me.
+For prospective students: If you are interested in working with us as a Master/PhD student or intership student, please feel free to contact me.

 Mail: [ywang24 [at] zju [dot] edu [dot] cn](mailto:ywang24@zju.edu.cn)
 <br/>